Early Childhood Families

 Feel like singing and learning some prayers at home with your children?
 This playlist highlights some of the songs and prayers that we sing during Bim Bam and our Shabbat Family Services.
 All are sung by our Artist in Residence, Shira Averbuch.

-Early Childhood Families: In-Person Shabbat Services
+Early Childhood Families: In-Person and Virtual Shabbat Services (Birth-Age 7)

 11:00 AM - 11:45 AM